Lewis Strauss: Oppenheimer security hearing

+In 2022, Jennifer Granholm, the United States Secretary of Energy – head of the successor organization to the AEC – vacated the 1954 revocation of Oppenheimer's security clearance.
+Her decision was not based on revisiting the merits of the case against Oppenheimer, but rather on the flawed processes in the hearings that had violated the AEC's own regulations.
+Historian Alex Wellerstein states that Strauss had been a major culprit in those process violations.

 Secretary of Commerce nomination

-Strauss's term as AEC chair completed at the end of June 1958.
+Strauss's term as Atomic Energy Commission (AEC) chair completed at the end of June 1958.
 Eisenhower wanted to reappoint him, but Strauss feared the Senate would reject or at least subject him to ferocious questioning.
-Besides the Oppenheimer affair, he had clashed with Senate Democrats on several major issues, including his autocratic nature as AEC chair and his secretive handling of the Dixon-Yates contract.
-Indeed, by this time Strauss had garnered the reputation, as a Time magazine profile put it, of being "one of the nation's ablest and thorniest public figures."
+Besides the Oppenheimer affair, he had clashed with Senate Democrats on several major issues, including his autocratic nature as AEC chair and his secretive handling of the Dixon–Yates contract.
+That contract involved a supply of electrical power in Tennessee without going through the Tennessee Valley Authority and Strauss had embarked on discussions about the idea without informing his fellow commissioners.
+The plan itself was controversial and eventually became a losing issue for Republicans in the 1954 U.S. midterm elections.
+Strauss had stated to an interviewer in late 1954, "For the first time in my life, I have enemies."
+By the end of the 1950s, Strauss had garnered the reputation, as a Time magazine profile put it, of being "one of the nation's ablest and thorniest public figures".

-Eisenhower offered him the post of White House Chief of Staff, to replace Sherman Adams, but Strauss did not think that it would suit him.
-Eisenhower also asked if Strauss would consider succeeding John Foster Dulles (who was ill) as Secretary of State, but Strauss did not want to preempt Undersecretary Christian Herter, who was a good friend.
+Eisenhower offered him the post of White House Chief of Staff to replace Sherman Adams but Strauss did not think it would suit him.
+Eisenhower also asked if Strauss would consider succeeding John Foster Dulles (who was ill) as Secretary of State but Strauss did not want to preempt Undersecretary Christian Herter, who was a good friend.

-Finally, Eisenhower proposed that Strauss become Secretary of Commerce, which Strauss accepted.
-With the 1958 United States Senate elections imminent, Eisenhower announced the nomination on October 24.
+Finally, Eisenhower proposed nominating Strauss as Secretary of Commerce and Strauss concurred.
+With the 1958 United States Senate elections imminent, Eisenhower announced the choice on October 24.
 Strauss took office via a recess appointment, effective November 13, 1958.
-However, Senate opposition to this appointment was as strong as to a renewed AEC term.
-This was surprising, given the high level of experience Strauss had, the relative lack of prominence of the Commerce post compared to some other cabinet positions, and the tradition of the Senate deferring to presidents to choose the cabinet heads they wanted.
-Indeed, at the time the previous thirteen nominees for this Cabinet position won Senate confirmation in an average of eight days.
-Due to a long-running feud between the two, Senator Clinton Anderson took up the cause to make sure that Strauss would not be confirmed by the Senate.
+However, Senate opposition to his nomination was as strong as a renewed AEC term.
+This was surprising, given the high level of experience Strauss had, the relative lack of prominence of the Commerce post compared to some other cabinet positions and the tradition of the Senate deferring to presidents to choose the cabinet heads they wanted.
+Indeed, at the time the previous thirteen nominees for this Cabinet position had won Senate confirmation in an average of eight days.
+Due to a long-running feud between the two, Senator Clinton Anderson of New Mexico took up the cause of preventing Strauss's confirmation by the Senate.
 Anderson found an ally in Senator Gale W. McGee on the Senate Commerce Committee, which had jurisdiction over Strauss's confirmation.